efirvida/OpenFoam-libmomentsField/README.md

-libForcesField
+libMomentsField
 ==============
-Calculates the forces and moments by integrating the pressure and skin-friction forces over a given list of patches.
+Calculates the moments by integrating the pressure and skin-friction forces over a given list of patches.

-Store and write volume field representations of forces and moments.
+Store and write volume field representations of moments.
 Same as *writeFields yes;* option in [OpenFoam by ESI-Group](https://www.openfoam.com/documentation/cpp-guide/html/guide-fos-forces-forces.html) but only to write the fields.
 If you want the force log file you can combine it with the classic libforce function.

 Example of function object specification:
 ```